richstokes/ZeroConfigDLNA/README.md

 The service will then auto-start on boot.

-To upgrade or change the config, simply re-run the install script command above.
+To upgrade or change the media directory, simply re-run the install script command above.

 &nbsp;